Provably Efficient Regularized Online RLHF with Generalized Bilinear Preferences: From Quadratic Error Bound to Fast Regrets

-In this section, we assume that $\mu(z) = (1 + e^{-z})^{-1}$, making the GLM well-specified as Bernoulli, for which a tight confidence sequence is known~\citep[Theorem 3.2]{lee2024glm}; refer to \cref{rmk:beyond-logistic} for extensions to generic $\mu$ that preserve the dependencies in $d$ and $T$.
-Also, we ignore the low-rank structure of $\bm\Theta_\star$ to prioritize obtaining polylogarithmic regret; in \cref{sec:regret-high-dim}, we prioritize removing dependencies on $d$ at the cost of obtaining $\sqrt{T}$ regret.
+In this section, we assume the link function is logistic, $\mu(z) = (1 + e^{-z})^{-1}$, rendering the generalized linear model (GLM) well-specified as Bernoulli that admits a tight confidence sequence~\citep[Theorem 3.2]{lee2024glm}.
+We discuss extensions to generic link functions $\mu$ that preserve the dependencies on $d$ and $T$ in Remark~\ref{rmk:beyond-logistic}.
+Additionally, we temporarily set aside the low-rank structure of $\bm\Theta_\star$ to focus purely on achieving polylogarithmic regret; we will revisit rank-exploitation in \cref{sec:regret-high-dim} to improve upon $d$ dependencies at the cost of obtaining $\sqrt{T}$ regret.

-We show that a surprisingly simple algorithm is sufficient to obtain $\tilde{\gO}(\eta (\log T)^2 \wedge \sqrt{T})$: \texttt{Greedy Sampling (GS)} (see Algorithm~\ref{alg:greedy} in \cref{app:pseudocodes}).
-The max-player always plays the greedy NE policy w.r.t. the current MLE $\widehat{\bm\Theta}_t$, while the min-player explores with the given $\rho$ (\cref{ass:REC}).
+We demonstrate that a surprisingly simple algorithm, \texttt{Greedy Sampling (GS)} (Algorithm~\ref{alg:greedy} in Appendix~\ref{app:pseudocodes}), is sufficient to obtain $\tilde{\gO}(\eta (\log T)^2 \wedge \sqrt{T})$.
+Under \texttt{GS}, the max-player perpetually plays the greedy NE policy with respect to the current MLE $\widehat{\bm\Theta}_t$, while the min-player explores using the coverage policy $\rho$ (\cref{ass:REC}).
+We show that \texttt{GS} attains the following polylogarithmic regret:

-Recently, \citet{wu2025greedy} \footnote{Technically, their algorithm is intractable in \GBPM, as it requires minimizing the cross-entropy loss over $\Skew(d, 2r; S)$.} obtained $\tilde{\gO}({e^{9\eta}} (\log T)^2)$ for \texttt{GS}.
-However, their bound scales exponentially with $\eta$, is shown only for $\psi(\cdot) = \KL(\cdot, \pi_{ref})$, and fails to yield a meaningful unregularized regret bound (e.g., as $\eta \to \infty$); see \cref{app:wu} for detailed discussions.
-Our regret bound, in a similar spirit to \citet[Theorem 2.1]{nayak2025logarithmic}, adapts to both regimes gracefully: it yields $(\log T)^2$ for small $\eta$, and transitions to $\sqrt{T}$ as $\eta$ increases.
-We defer further discussions of our regret bound to \cref{sec:related-works}.

-\begin{remark}[Beyond Parametric] A bandit problem in which a specific parametric distribution (e.g., GLM) is assumed for the reward is known as a parametric bandit~\citep{filippi2010glm}.
-For the semi-parametric setting where we only assume that $r_t = \mu(\langle \bm\theta_\star, \bm\phi_t \rangle) + \varepsilon_t$ with $\varepsilon_t$ being bounded noise, one can adopt the maximum quasi-likelihood estimator approach of \citet[Lemma 3]{li2017glm}, which dates back to \citet{chen1999quasi}.
-The strategy involves a $T$-independent warm-up phase (random sampling) to ensure that the design matrix is sufficiently well-conditioned, thereby preserving the dependencies in $d$ and $T$. \end{remark}